-Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia south to California, east to Idaho and Utah.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to California, east to Idaho and Utah.

 Conservation Status: Not of concern

 Glabrous, glaucous perennial from a stout taproot and simple crown, the solitary or several stems 2-9 dm. tall.

 Leaves mostly basal, firm, ternately or ternate-pinnately 1-3 times compound, with 3-30 well-defined, veiny ultimate leaflets, these lanceolate or ovate to sub-rotund, 2-9 cm. long and 1-6 cm. wide, entire or somewhat toothed or lobed.